Lifearafter/ML_Portfolio/README.md

 This document contains my c++ implementation different classification algorithms.

 You can see the [Naive Bayes](code/NaiveBayes.c++), [Logarithmic Regression](code/LogarithmicReg.cpp) and the [descriptive document here](pdfs/C++Algorithms.pdf).

+## Dimensionality Reduction

+This document contains the notebook for the dimensionality reduction part of the Similarity and Ensemble project.

+You can see the [RMD Notebook](code/Dimensionality_Reduction.rmd) and the [descriptive document here](pdfs/Dimensionality_Reduction.pdf).